adliance/Togglr/README.md

 ```

 ### Generate a report with a configuration
-Once there is a valid configuration, you can easily generate a report based on the provided configuration.
-Use the command `generate-report` to use this feature.
-Find next the help output of this command.
+Once there is a valid configuration, a report can be easily generated with the command `generate-report`.
+Just provide a configuration (`configuration.json` by default or set a custom path via arguments).
+Find the help output of this command next.
 ```
 togglr generate-report --help
 Adliance.Togglr